Alex Scott (footballer, born 2003): Bournemouth

 On 10 August 2023, Scott completed a permanent transfer to Bournemouth, one of his old clubs at youth level, on a long-term deal.
 Bristol City received a club-record fee, believed to be around £25 million.
 He joined Bournemouth despite having sustained a "significant" knee injury prior to leaving Bristol City, which meant Scott did not feature for Bournemouth in the opening months of the 2023–24 season.

 Scott made his debut for the Cherries on 21 October 2023, playing 56 minutes in a 2–1 defeat to Wolverhampton Wanderers.
 Scott then suffered an MCL injury four games later versus Manchester City which kept him on the sidelines for another seven weeks.
 It was the end of April 2024 before he started successive Premier League games, with Bournemouth eventually finishing 12th in their first season under Andoni Iraola.

-In the 2024-25 Premier League season, Scott did not complete a full 90 minutes for Bournemouth, often being utilised as a substitute.
-He suffered a Meniscus tear in October, requiring surgery, which kept him out for four months.
-On return to full fitness for the 2025-26 season, Scott regained his place in the starting eleven, featuring in each of the opening games.
-He scored his first goal of the season on 13 September against Brighton, in a 2-1 victory.
+In the 2024–25 Premier League season, Scott did not complete a full 90 minutes for Bournemouth, often being utilised as a substitute.
+He suffered a meniscus tear in October, requiring surgery, which kept him out for four months.
+On return to full fitness for the 2025–26 season, Scott regained his place in the starting eleven, featuring in each of the opening games.
+He scored his first goal of the season on 13 September against Brighton & Hove Albion, in a 2–1 victory.